lalvstad/FMS-Project/README.md

 -  Has audio and visual components
 -  Provides feedback to the Toddler

-Methods within JavaScript must have comments describing what the method does, and if it contributes to one of the activity requirements.
+Methods within JavaScript must have comments describing what the method does and if it contributes to one of the activity requirements.